Ainslie Tavern Bond: Aftermath

-The bond of 19 April 1567 was discussed in November 1568 and mentioned in the document called "Hay's Book of Articles", which narrates events from Darnley's murder to Moray's regency from the Confederate Lords' viewpoint.
+The bond of 19 April 1567 was discussed in at the York Conference in October 1568, and mentioned in the document called "Hay's Book of Articles", which narrates events from Darnley's murder to Moray's regency from the Confederate Lords' viewpoint.
 The articles say that the Lords were trapped at the supper into signing the bond.

 The Earl of Morton became Regent of Scotland, and in 1581 he was put on trial and executed.
 Before he was beheaded, he told some kirk ministers that he had signed the bond on the queen's orders, "therefore I subsryvit to the quenis marriage with the erle Bothwell, as sindrie utheris of the nobilitie did, being chargit therunto be the quenis writ and command".